 @flow(log_prints=True)

-def show_stars(github_repos: list[str]):
+def show_stars(github_repos: list[str]) -> None:

-"""Flow: Show the number of stars that GitHub repos have"""
+"""Flow: Show number of GitHub repo stars"""

 # Run the flow